-Wet fields are likely hindering your harvest right now, so locating and breaking up hard pan during postharvest tillage will be important to help improve moisture management heading into next year and beyond.
+Locating and breaking up hard pan during postharvest tillage is important to improve moisture management heading into next year and beyond.

 No matter how you’re fixed for moisture, seedbed preparation needs to start now, and compaction management should be a part of it.
 In areas experiencing excess moisture, compaction layer management can help fields disperse moisture throughout the growing season.
 It’s a good practice in dry fields, too, as shattering hard pan will allow moisture and nutrients to move deeper in the soil profile so plants reach them if dry conditions occur.

 Here’s a quick, easy way to check for compaction layer